Tips for Baseball Tryouts: What Coaches Are Really Looking For

 First and foremost, show up a little early.
 Don't get there right as they're about to get it all going and then have to scramble to catch up with everybody.
 Get to the tryout with plenty of time to sign in, take a little jog, play light catch with a partner, and loosen up on your own a little bit.

 Second, look like you're a baseball player.
 Don't show up to tryouts wearing jeans or giant basketball shorts.
 The perfect thing to wear is a clean pair of baseball pants, a nice light athletic shirt, and a good hat that's on forwards.
-Backwards or sideways and you may as well just stay home, baseball coaches hate that.
+Backward or sideways and you may as well just stay home, baseball coaches hate that.
 Sweatpants work too, just know where you're doing the tryouts and dress the best for the location.
 If you're indoors shorts are probably not too bad, but I'd still recommend baseball pants.
 Obviously cleats for outside and good shoes for inside, and don't forget your glove and batting gloves.

 You need to walk in and look like a player, whether or not you have a ton of experience.
 Coaches will look more favorably on you if you look like you belong right from the start.